pyscf/pyscf.github.io/source/dmrgscf.rst

  must be carried out with an external solver, such as Block (https://sanshar.github.io/Block) or StackBlock (https://github.com/sanshar/StackBlock) or CheMPS2 (https://github.com/SebWouters/CheMPS2).
  See also :mod:`mcscf`.

+To perform a DMRG CASSCF calculation, first modify the pyscf/dmrgscf/settings.py and set the correct path for DMRG solver, and then run e.g.
+`examples/dmrg/01-dmrg_casscf_with_block.py`

 Examples
 ========